 But I am also confident you have realized some significant benefits for yourself and your team this year as a result of your willingness to lead in exceedingly uncomfortable times:

-As you look ahead to 2021, I'd like to share three ways you can continue to deal with the inevitable discomforts of leadership, particularly as you plan for the Next Normal.
+As you look ahead, I'd like to share three ways you can continue to deal with the inevitable discomforts of leadership, particularly as you plan for the Next Normal.
 I hope these practical strategies are useful not only for your own day-to-day leadership but also as you coach your team to hang in there through the uncomfortableness of this unique moment.

 Very often leaders shrink back from uncomfortable situations out of fear.
 They hesitate to make a difficult decision for fear of being judged or criticized.
 They are unwilling to move outside their comfort zone because they may look foolish in their attempt.
 Or perhaps they fear making a mistake is a commentary on their intelligence.